thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

     This is an integer field that in rare cases is used to reorder ``graphics`` within a word.
 When the sentence is translated into `MdC`_ for display, each word's ``graphics`` are passed through a stable sort keyed on ``innerSentenceOrder``.
 This results in the intermediate `MdC`_ representation of the word passed to `JSesh`_ being in a different order.
+The reason for this is that there are cases of words which are written in hieroglyphs in a different order than they are pronounced.
+In the BTS, the oder of words in the database always follows the pronunciation and transliteration.
+To allow for the hieroglyph rendering assuming a different order, ``innerSentenceOrder`` may be set.

 ..
-TODO exactly explain what ``innerSentenceOrder`` does.
+TODO Add an example to ``innerSentenceOrder``

 .. _`MdC`: https://en.wikipedia.org/wiki/Manuel_de_Codage
 .. _`cartouche`: https://en.wikipedia.org/wiki/Cartouche